-Last day of classes prior to Thanksgiving break Residence halls close, 12:00 noon.
-Last meal served in cafeteria at breakfast.
-Thanksgiving Holiday Residence halls open at noon.
-First meal in the dining hall, 5:00pm Classes Resume Last day of classes.
+1 Classes Resume

+5 Last day of classes.
 Last day to drop a course.
-All paperwork must be completed and returned to the Registrar's Office before 5:00 p.m.
-No exceptions.
-Examination Prep Day Final examinations.
+All paperwork must be completed and returned to

+the Registrar's Office before 5:00 p.m.

+6 Examination Prep Day

+10 Last day for new student applications for spring semester

+8-11 Final examinations.
 Accounts must be paid in full per agreement before examinations may be taken.
-No examinations may be taken out of schedule except in extreme hardship cases such as illness or a death in the immediate family.
-Residence halls close, 12:00 noon.
-Last meal served in cafeteria at breakfast.
-Final fall semester grades are due in Registrar's office, 9:00 a.m.
+No examinations may be taken out of schedule except in extreme hardship cases such as illness or

+a death in the immediate family.

+12 Residence halls close, 12:00 noon.

+15 Final fall semester grades are due in Registrar's office, 9:00 a.m.

-Spring Semester, 2024
+Spring Semester, 2026